-In the picture we are still six members (from left to right) Vincent van Wenum, Ellen Radstake, Guido Naezer, Yvon Sinke, Inge Butterman and Robert Jan Lamers.
+In the picture we are still six members (from right to left) Vincent van Wenum, Ellen Radstake, Guido Naezer, Yvon Sinke, Inge Butterman and Robert Jan Lamers.

-Since January 2009, we are enthusiastically supported by two ambassadors, Hans Rijnbende Ties and cake, the two celebrities in Rheden and surroundings.
+Since January 2009, we are enthusiastically supported by two ambassadors, Hans Rijnbende and Ties Koek, both celebrities in Kleve and surroundings.

-Ties cake is ao from 1986 for 18 years and has been mayor of Rheden always been closely involved in international trade relations.
+Ties Koek is among others from 1986 for 18 years and was mayor of Rheden has always been closely involved in interna tional relations.

-Hans Rijnbende known as school, choir director, pastor, secretary of the Committee 4 and May 5, not least as a writer of some wonderful books, mostly about Rheden and environment.
-(Hans has not to take as active ambassador. farewell )
+Hans Rijnbende known as schoolmaster, choir director, pastor, secretary of the Committee 4 and May 5 and has not, unfortunately, have to take as active ambassador. farewell at least as a writer of some wonderful books, mostly about Rheden and surroundings.
+(Hans )

 Our current board

-Vincent van Wenum, president of Salek and idealistic 'idealist' on a small scale.
+Vincent van Wenum, chairman of Salek and idealistic 'idealist' on a small scale.

 I would like in this way contribute to an equal distribution of wealth in our world.
 Everyone knows that there is no good balance, but how do you create more balance and how to prevent further imbalance.
 I would rather see a structural approach in development aid.
 Where you have a transparent organization that ensures that the majority also gets where it is needed.

-This is also the philosophy of the foundation and its members Salek is why I am glad that I can contribute to this group of 'do-gooders'!
-Contribution
+This is also the philosophy of the foundation and its members Salek why I'm glad I can contribute to this group of 'do-gooders' a tribute!

 My name is Ellen Radstake and I'm already about 5 years secretary and treasurer of the Foundation Salek.
-Actually, I'm Handyman and jump in if needed.
+Actually, I'm Handyman and jump in when needed.

-I think it is important that children around the world have the same opportunities to work on their future and especially to have what their future will look like.
-Choice And that means there must be quality education, but that education is practical.
-Children need it later can do anything in the labor market, their family, or within their society.
+I think it is important that children all over the world have the same opportunities to work on their future, and especially to have what their future will look like.
+Choose And that means quality education must be, but also that education is practical.
+Children need it later can do anything with the labor market, their family, or within their society.

-Salek Foundation is committed to these goals, in close cooperation with the local population.
-They know exactly what they need.
-And we also agree how the features independently in position to love.
-Development only makes sense if they continue to own it, without stay of foreign aid.
+Foundation Salek committed to these goals, in close cooperation with the local population.
+They know very well what they need.
+And we also agree how the facilities independently stand to love.
+Development only makes sense if they can further themselves along, without foreign aid remains.
 Dependent

-During my work in Africa, I was lit by the problems there.
-The demand for education soon became clear, because of the lack of transparency of many other major charities, plus the fact that a lot of money in the projects gets but the organizations themselves, why I'm along with four others in 2006 Foundation Salek began to set, so we can offer ourselves. site help
+During my work in Africa, I was ignited by the problems there.
+The demand for education soon became clear and the lack of transparency of many other major charities, plus the fact that much money in the projects ends up but the organizations themselves, why I'm along with four others in 2006 Foundation Salek began to set, so we can offer themselves on the spot. assistance

-In this way I hope to contribute to a more equitable distribution of opportunities in this world.
-Bit for
+In this way I hope to contribute to a fairer distribution of opportunities in this world.
+Contribute

 Education is the future!

-Did you know that a NIPO survey shows that 53% of employers believe that charities spend money on the wrong things?
-Fortunately, we now have Salek, a highly transparent foundation where every dollar is where it belongs.
-We will personally guide!
+Did you know that a NIPO survey shows that 53% of donors believe that charities spend money on the wrong things?
+Fortunately, we now have Salek, a very transparent organization where every dollar is where it belongs.
+We are going to personally guide!

 We are convinced that the only real solution to poverty, hunger and health of African countries is education.

-Building the (re) good schools, providing teaching materials and good control at the level we offer the children an opportunity to progress to higher education and good employment opportunities, which will affect.
-Throughout the environment positively in turn
+Build the (re) good schools, providing teaching materials and good control at the level we offer the children an opportunity to progress to higher education and good employment opportunities, which will affect.
+The entire environment positively in turn

-Only teaching children will be able to stop this injustice.
+Only teaching children will be able to bring this injustice to an end.

-We raise money by participating in activities such as Christmas markets, Queen shearer party and other markets.
-Establish and In addition, we go to schools to also organize pick up money.
-Activities besides education and cooperation Not in the last place we raise funds and often seek sponsorship from companies and organizations.
+We raise money by taking part in activities such as Christmas markets, Queen shearer party and other markets.
+Establish and In addition, we go to schools to also organize to raise money.
+Activities in addition to information and cooperation Not in the last place we raise funds and often seek sponsorship from companies and organizations.

-Because we have helped set up in Nigeria, a partner organization and because we ourselves are regularly present, we keep strict monitoring of projects and associated finances that every euro spent on the project and Salek foundation therefore belongs to the most efficient organizations in the Netherlands.
+Because we have helped set up in Nigeria a partner organization and because we ourselves are regularly present, we keep strict monitoring of the projects and associated finances that every euro spent on the project and Salek foundation therefore among the most efficient organizations in the Netherlands.

 ANBIs - Tax-free donations

-We are also managed to receive, meaning that (mostly used by) companies (periodic) donations can do.
+We are also succeeded in receiving, meaning that (mostly used by) companies (recurring) donations allowed to do.
 Untaxed ANBI status

-We also have as a foundation to pay an inheritance or large donations given instance, no tax, so we are not liable to VAT.
+We also have as a foundation to pay an inheritance or large donations given instance, no tax, so we are not subject to VAT.

-If you would like to obtain more information like company please contact the tax office, or contact us via our contact page.
+If you would like to receive more information as a business please contact the tax office, or contact us via our contact page.

 Hi, I'm Inge Butterman from Rheden and this is our daughter Rosalie (8-6-2009).

-I got to know Robert Jan and was eager to do something for Africa.
+I got to know Robert Jan and was eager to do what for Africa.
 We know Africa well, as my husband comes from.
-The concept of Salek talked to me a lot, because we can make by ensuring that the money really well spent difference.
+The concept of Salek talked to me a lot, because we can create by ensuring that the money really well spent.
+Difference

-At the moment I joined Salek I worked in the commercial fundraising, I noticed that there are many possibilities, but there are also lingers.
+At the time I started at Salek I worked in the commercial fundraising, I noticed that there are many possibilities but also that lingers.
 Enormous amount to the bow

 After a visit to Guinea in 2006 was me again as additional well understood that.

-There ride there some beautiful cars around UNICEF and UNHCR, but there is a lot of poverty.
-The richer get rich and the poor are getting poorer ....
+There ride there some beautiful cars around from UNICEF and UNHCR, but there is a lot of poverty.
+The enrich themselves richer and the poor get poorer. ...

-Well not anything about myself; I work with mentally handicapped children and am 27 years old.
+Well even anything about myself; I work with mentally handicapped children and I am 27 years old.
 (2009)